 As is often the case in a small town, McChord Air Force Base doesn't have a public transportation system that people use for their commute.

-The education level of McChord Air Force Base citizens is substantially higher than the typical US community, as 32.40% of adults in McChord Air Force Base have at least a bachelor's degree.
+In terms of college education, McChord Air Force Base is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 32.40% of adults in McChord Air Force Base have a college degree.

 The per capita income in McChord Air Force Base in 2022 was $23,941, which is low income relative to Washington and the nation.
 This equates to an annual income of $95,764 for a family of four.
 However, McChord Air Force Base contains both very wealthy and poor people as well.